 How to make money from a website

-Being an affiliate means you promote a product or service to your website visitors in return for earning a commission if a purchase occurs through your link.
+Being an affiliate means you promote a product or service to your website's visitors in return for earning a commission if a purchase occurs through your link.

-Join the Awin network to access thousands of affiliate programs, including major brands like Topshop, Domino’s and Zara.
+Join the Awin network to access thousands of affiliate programmes, including major brands like Travelodge, Etsy and Nike.

 Then simply include an affiliate link (provided by Awin) when mentioning products from your chosen partners on your website.

-If you’ve linked to a merchant that's part of the Skimlinks network, Skimlinks will automatically convert the link into an affiliate link!
+If you link to a merchant in your content that's part of the Skimlinks network, Skimlinks will automatically convert the link into an affiliate link!

-You'll get paid if a visitor makes a purchase via your link.
-Commissions vary from 2% to 10%.
+You'll get paid if a visitor makes a purchase via your link, and commissions vary from 2% – 10%.

 These networks will pay you every time a visitor clicks on an advert (cost per click, or CPC), or per 1,000 impressions (cost per impression, or CPM).

-You can also sell banner ads directly to companies with a relevant product / service.
-This option can be much more profitable as you’ll set the rates yourself, but the advertiser will (hopefully) know that your audience is one that they'd like to target!
+You can also sell banner ads directly to companies with relevant products/services.
+This option can be much more profitable as, not only will you set the rates yourself, but the advertiser will (hopefully) know that your audience is one that they'd like to target!

 Sell to email subscribers

-The biggest regret I hear from bloggers is not starting an email list sooner.
+The biggest regret we hear from bloggers is not starting an email list sooner.

-So get an account with AWeber from day one to capture your audience to communicate with them after they've left the site!
+Get an account with AWeber from day one to capture your audience and communicate with them after they've left the site.

-You can then email them with recommended products that they may be interested in (affiliate promotion) and earn various commissions if they sign up or buy something.
+You can then email them with recommended products that they might be interested in (affiliate promotion), and earn various commissions if they sign up or buy something.

 An advertiser may send you the article, but if you can write the content for them, you'll be quids up as you can charge for your time too.

-Join blogger network groups on Facebook and share your website, as that's where the advertisers are looking!Always write “Sponsored Post” on the page somewhere if you're paid to publish an article (new advertising regulations).
+Join blogger network groups on Facebook and share your website, as that's where the advertisers are looking.

-eBooks, printables, graphics, templates and podcasts are all examples of digital products that can help you earn a passive ongoing income from your site.
+eBooks, printables, graphics, templates and podcasts are all examples of digital products that can help you earn an ongoing passive income from your site.

 You could charge around £2.99 for a 5,000-word eBook.
-It doesn't sound like much, but 20 eBook sales per month will soon add up!
+It doesn't sound like much, but 20 eBook sales per month will soon add up.

-Check out the Envato Marketplace for lots of inspiration and ideas.
+Check out the Envato Marketplace for inspiration and ideas.

-Use your website as a base to sell your own physical products too.
+Use your website as a base to sell physical products too.
 For example, you can create designs for t-shirts or mugs with Zazzle – perhaps even with your site's branding on it if you think people would buy it.

 If you can create incredibly useful content, you can earn from it.

-Let's say you have a gaming website and you're able to share some little known strategies in an article.
-You can hook the visitor in by sharing a few tips, then link to a password protected page (option within WordPress) for the valuable information.
+Let's say you have a gaming website, and you're able to share some little-known strategies in an article.
+You can hook the visitor in by sharing a few tips, and then linking to a password-protected page (this is an option within WordPress) for the most valuable information.

-Add a “members only” forum to your site through the use of free WordPress plugins like bbPress.
-You can monetise this by charging a regular subscription or one-off access fee.
+You can add a 'members only' forum to your site through the use of free WordPress plugins like bbPress.
+You can then monetise this by charging a regular subscription, or a one-off access fee.

-The amount you can earn depends on how much value you can create for forum members.
+Crucially, the amount you can earn depends on how much value you can create for forum members.
 If you can turn your forum members into a real community – one that networks and shares tips – you're onto a winner.

 Create an online course as an add-on for your website.
 This is another type of paid premium content where visitors pay to access additional information.

-Once you've created your own website product(s) such as a course or eBook, you can create your own affiliate program and recruit affiliates to help spread the word.
+Once you've created your own website product(s), such as a course or an eBook, you can create your own affiliate programme and recruit affiliates to help spread the word.

-When you start your own website, you'll develop some new skills that will help you earn money.
+When you build a website, you'll develop some new skills that will help you earn money on the side, too.

-You can also offer these services via Upwork, a freelancing platform.
-A freelance writer can make £20 to £50 per hour.
+Beyond your site, you can offer these services via Upwork as well.
+A freelance writer can make pretty good money of around £20 – £50 per hour.

 Ask for donations

-Add a simple PayPal donation button on your website and ask people to donate a couple of quid (the equivalent of buying you a coffee!) if they like your content.
+Add a simple PayPal donation button on your website and ask people to donate a couple of quid (the equivalent of buying you a coffee) if they like your content.
 You could also link to your Buy Me A Coffee page, if you have one.

-Creating video content for your website will not only help you to keep visitors entertained, it could earn you cash too.
+Creating video content for your website will not only help you to keep visitors entertained, but it could also earn you cash.

 Once you've created your video content, you can then embed your YouTube videos onto your blog.
-If your video goes viral, you can earn hundreds in ad revenue!
+If your video goes viral, you can earn hundreds in ad revenue.

-If you're an expert in a field, share your knowledge in return for an hourly consultancy fee.
+If you're an expert in a field, why not share your knowledge in return for an hourly consultancy fee?

-Advertise via your website and deliver your expertise through monetised webinars and podcasts, or even a Skype call, where visitors pay upfront to benefit from your knowledge.
+Advertise via your website and deliver your expertise through monetised webinars and podcasts, or even a video call where visitors pay upfront to benefit from your knowledge.

 Sell your website

-Expect to earn 6 to 10 times your website's monthly profit if you decide to sell.
+Expect to earn two to three times your website's annual profit if you decide to sell.

-This quick list is just the tip of the iceberg.
-Its purpose is to inspire you to take real action and get your website going – knowing there is a HUGE opportunity to make money down the line.
+This list is just the tip of the iceberg.
+Its purpose is to inspire you to take real action and get your website going, knowing there's a HUGE opportunity to make money down the line.